-Another important tool for measuring changes in the economic pie is the concept of consumer's surplus, which Marshall (1920) defined as the difference between what an individual would be willing to pay for an object, at most, and what he actually does pay.
+Another important tool for measuring changes in economic welfare is the concept of consumer's surplus, which Marshall (1920) defined as the difference between what an individual would be willing to pay for an object, at most, and what he actually does pay.
 With a little faith, the economic analyst can measure aggregate consumers' surplus (note the new position of the apostrophe), by calculating an area under a demand curve, and this is in fact commonly done in order to evaluate changes in economic policy.
 The applied welfare economist attempts to judge whether the pie would grow in a move from A to B by examining the change in consumers' surplus (plus profits, if they enter the analysis).
-Faith is required because consumers' surplus, like the Kaldor criterion, has been shown to be theoretically inconsistent; see for example Boadway (1974).
+Some faith is required because consumers' surplus, like the Kaldor criterion, is theoretically inconsistent; see for example Boadway (1974).